 How to Get Your Los Angeles Dentist Practice Recommended by ChatGPT

-A patient in Silver Lake wakes up on a Saturday with a cracked molar and does not open Google Maps.
-They open ChatGPT and type "emergency dentist near me in LA taking new patients today."
-The answer names two or three practices.
-If yours is one of them, your front desk fields the call Monday morning.
-If it is not, you never learn the call existed, because as far as your practice is concerned that patient was never searching at all.
+A patient in Silver Lake wakes on a Saturday with a cracked molar and reaches for something other than Google Maps.
+Instead they open ChatGPT and type "emergency dentist near me in LA taking new patients today," and back comes a shortlist of two or three practices.
+Land on it and your front desk fields the call first thing Monday.
+Miss it and the call never reaches you at all; you have no way of knowing it was placed, because to your practice that patient simply never searched.

 This is the question Los Angeles practice owners keep bringing to us: how do you get ChatGPT to put your name in that answer, and what is the model actually weighing when it decides which dentist to recommend in a city with more practices per square mile than almost anywhere in the country?
-Every section below is a real question we get asked, answered right away and in full, so you can read the one that applies to you and act on it.
-It is written for a US practice, it stays on the right side of truthful-advertising rules at every step, and it asks you to overstate nothing.
+Each section that follows is a real question owners put to us, answered straight away and in full, so you can jump to the one that fits your situation and act on it.
+It is written for a US practice, it keeps to the right side of truthful-advertising rules throughout, and it asks you to overstate nothing.

 Are LA patients really asking ChatGPT to find a dentist?